 The gateway is stateless and sessionless, and gateways can be added as necessary for load balancing and high availability.

-The Zeebe broker is the distributed workflow engine that keeps state of active process instances.
+The Zeebe broker is the distributed workflow engine that tracks the state of active process instances.

 Brokers can be partitioned for horizontal scalability and replicated for fault tolerance.
 A Zeebe deployment often consists of more than one broker.